Develop a critical understanding of conflict and humanitarian crises. You’ll focus on the tools and approaches needed to respond to these challenges.

 - in-depth knowledge of humanitarian and conflict response and development policy and practice, with a focus on examples from the Middle East, West Africa, sub-Saharan Africa and South Asia

 - the professional and analytical skills to tackle political, ethical and practical tensions on the ground

-- the skills and knowledge to evaluate diverse perspectives and tools for conflict response and humanitarian action across different settings
+- the skills and knowledge to evaluate diverse perspectives and tools for conflict response and humanitarian action across diverse settings

 - an established professional network for continued knowledge-sharing and effective career development

 You could go on to work with development or humanitarian NGOs, the United Nations and other inter-governmental organisations, or in conflict or humanitarian advisor roles in government departments such as the Foreign and Commonwealth Development Office of the UK government.
 You could also progress to doctoral studies.

 Graduates from this course have gone on to secure roles such as:

 - Women’s Development Coordinator at The Connection